algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 Verify that the graph is fully connected and allows navigating between any two landmarks.

-Checks can be done using a programming language other than C++, though to stay uniform, we will be doing these checks using C++ as well.
+Checks can be performed using a programming language other than C++, though to stay uniform, we will use C++ as well.

 ### Expected Deliverables